Survival Sunday: 2021–22 season

 On the final day of the 2021–22 season, Burnley and Leeds United, who were tied on 35 points, battled to avoid the final relegation spot available (Norwich City and Watford were already relegated).
+Burnley hosted Newcastle United while Leeds travelled to Brentford.
 Burnley had the edge over Leeds on goal difference by 20 goals.
-Burnley needed to match Leeds’ result to ensure safety while Leeds needed to better that of Burnley.
-Burnley hosted Newcastle United while Leeds travelled to Brentford.
+Therefore, they needed to match Leeds’ result to ensure safety while Leeds needed to better that of Burnley.

-The end result, however, was Jack Harrison's last minute comeback against Brentford.
-Raphinha opened the scoring with a second-half penalty, before Sergi Canós equalized with ten minutes to go, only for Canós to then get two yellow cards in as many minutes (the first for over-celebration of his goal, the second for a foul on Raphinha) which, along with their having no substitutes left after Kristoffer Ajer went off injured, reduced the Bees to nine men.
-The game ultimately ended in a 2–1 victory to Jesse Marsch's side after Harrison's late winner, though even a draw would have kept them up in the end.
+The day started when Raphinha opened the scoring with a second-half penalty, before Sergi Canós equalized with ten minutes to go, only for him to then get two yellow cards in as many minutes (the first for over-celebration of his goal, the second for a foul on Raphinha) which, along with their having no substitutes left after Kristoffer Ajer went off injured, reduced the Bees to nine men.
+Finally, Jack Harrison's last minute goal against Brentford sealed 2–1 victory to Jesse Marsch's side.
 On the other hand, Newcastle, who spent most of the first half in a relegation dogfight, took the lead against Burnley after only 18 minutes when Nathan Collins committed a handball while defending from a corner kick; Callum Wilson scored from the resulting penalty, before getting another goal early in the second half.
-A consolation goal from Maxwel Cornet wasn't enough, so that meant after six consecutive seasons in the Premier League, the Clarets went down to the Championship.
+A consolation goal from Maxwel Cornet was not enough, so the Clarets went down to the Championship after six consecutive seasons in the Premier League.
 Consequently, Leeds United became the first side since Wigan Athletic in 2011 to survive after starting the final day in the bottom three.

-US media coverage

-In the United States, NBC Sports carries exclusive coverage of the Premier League.
-All season long, matches air on NBC, CNBC and USA Network.
-However on Championship Sunday matches often air on networks that do not generally air Premier League soccer, these networks include: